 - Tweezers (an old pair works)

-How to Make the Mickey Mouse Ornament
+How to Make a DIY Dollar Tree Mickey Mouse Ornament

 First, take your smaller ornaments and remove the silver top.
 Then use the knife and scissors to carefully cut off the extra top part.
 This can take a bit of time so be patient and be very careful!
 However, perfection isn’t necessary.
 It will be glued to the bigger ornament anyway and hidden with the pom poms.